chrislawcodes/Tip-Calculator/README.md

 FUTURE STORIES

 * [ ] add a splash screen using an image
-* [ ] User can decide if they want to just enter a subtotal before taxes.

 NOTES
 Took a while to figure out the animations but VERY satisfying once I got it working!